forge-ml/forge-ml/src/docs/security.md

 # Security

-Guidelines for essential tasks like signing up, logging in, updating credentials, and handling API keys to maintain a robust security framework for Forge-ml services.
+Guidelines for essential tasks like signing up, logging in, updating credentials, and handling API keys to maintain a robust security framework for Forge ML services.

 ## Authentication